Migraine: Symptoms, Triggers, Types, and Treatment

 Migraine with Aura

 A migraine with aura is also known as classic migraine.
 Except for the headache phase of the migraine attack being preceded by neurologic disturbances that may include changes in vision, speech, or sensory perception, it often results in the same symptoms as a migraine without aura.
-Visual aura symptoms include tunnel vision, blurred vision, temporary blindness or colored patches, and seeing stars, zigzags, or flashing lights.
+Visual aura symptoms include tunnel vision, blurred vision, temporary blindness or coloured patches, and seeing stars, zigzags, or flashing lights.
 Aura symptoms can occasionally appear without a headache preceding or following them.

 What are the symptoms of a migraine?